Romney says won't pursue new abortion laws

-CUYAHOGA FALLS, Ohio (Reuters) - Republican presidential nominee Mitt Romney, in an apparent fresh move toward the political center, said on Tuesday if elected he would not pursue specific legislation targeting abortion.
+CUYAHOGA FALLS, Ohio, Oct 9 (Reuters) - Republican presidential nominee Mitt Romney, in an apparent fresh move toward the political center, said on Tuesday if elected he would not pursue specific legislation targeting abortion.

 “There’s no legislation with regards to abortion that I‘m familiar with that would become part of my agenda,” Romney told the Des Moines Register’s editorial board during a campaign visit to Van Meter, Iowa.